Prepare for Power: The Importance of Axis Tilt at Address

 Axis tiltAxis tilt

-RST is based on nothing but pure logic, biomechanics, physics, anatomy - just raw science - so everything has a justification for why it is a fundamental of your swing pattern.
-One of the things that I think is overlooked is axis tilt at address.
-There's a reason why it's in there.
+RST is based on nothing but pure logic, biomechanics, physics, anatomy — raw science — so every element has a clear justification for why it is a fundamental of your swing pattern.
+One of the things I believe is significantly overlooked is axis tilt at address.
+There is a specific reason why it is included as a setup fundamental.

-You need to pay close attention to it because a lot of golfers struggle with two very common problems that I'm going to show you, that are caused by not having enough axis tilt at address.
+You need to pay close attention to it because many golfers struggle with two very common problems that I am going to demonstrate — both of which are caused by not having enough axis tilt at address.

-First of all, just to understand what axis tilt is, if you're not familiar; take your club, put it up at the sternum or the buttons on your shirt and run it through your belly button.
-As you set up, the more your spine is tilted away from the target, that's axis tilt.
+First, to understand what axis tilt is, if you are not familiar: take your club, place it against the sternum or the buttons on your shirt, and run it through your belly button.
+As you set up, the more your spine tilts away from the target, that is axis tilt.

 Right now I have none.
-As I get into my setup posture I'm going to have a few degrees of axis tilt.
-Let's see what happens when you don't have any axis tilt, and you make a backswing.
+As I get into my setup posture, I am going to establish a few degrees of axis tilt.
+Let us see what happens when you do not have any axis tilt and attempt to make a backswing.

-I'm going to set up with my spine perfectly vertical.
-Now I'm going to try and rotate back, and here's what happens.
-The golfer is going to tend to fall back this way because as you're rotating back you're going to start twisting your spine.
-Because your spine didn't have any tilt away from the target, you're kinking it going this way.
+I am going to set up with my spine perfectly vertical.
+Now I am going to try to rotate back, and here is what happens.
+The golfer tends to fall back because as you rotate, you begin twisting your spine.
+Because your spine did not have any tilt away from the target, it kinks laterally.

 With no axis tilt, the hips slide outWith no axis tilt, the hips slide out

-I'm either going to go this way with my hips or I'm going to stay on the left side and be in this bad position that's going to hurt my back.
+I am either going to slide my hips laterally or stay on the lead side in a compromised position that is going to put excessive stress on my back.

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.